 Do late talkers catch up on their own?

 This can be a difficult question to answer.
 Many children who are late talkers do catch up on their own, but many don’t, and we can’t always predict who will!
 That’s why the old attitude “wait and see” is not recommended, because we know how powerful early intervention is!
+We like to help all late talkers, even the ones who have good skills in other areas.
 Why wait another 3 or 6 months when you can take action today and help increase your toddler’s communication?

-If your child’s language is behind for their age, it is also important to be aware of the red flags that can make it less likely they will catch up on their own.
-If they have any of these red flags, it is important to refer to a speech-language pathologist.
+If your child’s language is behind for their age, it is also important to be aware of the signs that might mean it’s less likely they will catch up on their own.
+If you observe any of the following, it is important to refer to a speech-language pathologist.

 - Difficulty following directions